min2ha/ukwa-site/content/target/46788/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Brexit-backing boss of Wetherspoons threatens to stop selling European beers if 'bullying' EU leaders impose tariffs on Britain

 Wetherspoons could stop selling European beers in protest at the 'bullying' approach EU leaders have taken to Brexit negotiations.
 Tim Martin, the Brexit-backing chairman of JD Wetherspoon, made the threat to European leaders as he warned that sales at the pub chain have slowed.